Transcutaneous electrical nerve stimulation (TENS)

-Transcutaneous electrical nerve stimulation (TENS) is the application of a small electric current.
-It can be used in the management of some types of pain in multiple sclerosis, such as:
+Transcutaneous electrical nerve stimulation (TENS) involves using a mild, low voltage electric current to treat pain.
+It can be used to treat some types of pain in multiple sclerosis, such as:

-- back pain - often caused by reduced mobility, poor posture and the use of wheelchairs and other aids;
+- back pain - often caused by reduced mobility or poor posture;

 - spasticity and painful leg spasms, where anti-spasmodic medications are not tolerated.